Why You Should NOT Meet Me For Financial Advice

 1. They already have an advisor they love and would never leave.
 Sounds obvious, but you’d be surprised how many people will come to see me, even though they say they’re completely satisfied with their current advisor.
 My thoughts are, if you’re 100% confident in your current advisor, why would you need to see me?
 If I’m happy with my stylist, I’m not walking into another salon and asking their opinion of my hair’s layering.

 2. If they like being their own financial advisor.
-If someone already knows everything I know and has the time and discipline to apply it, why spend time with me?
+If someone believes they know everything I know about financial planning and has the time and discipline to apply it, why spend time with me?

 3. If they have no financial concerns.
 On a scale of 1 to 10, where 10 means they sleep like Bill Gates, how do they rank themselves regarding their financial peace of mind?
 If they’re already a 9 or a 10, there probably is no need to see me.
 It would be like someone with a great heart looking to hire a cardiologist.

 4. They want investment advice or tax advice outside of a holistic financial plan.
 We rely upon our client’s goals and their entire financial picture for planning and recommendations.
 No individual transaction, investment, or tax strategy exists in a bubble.
 Every detail fits together like a puzzle.
 As a fiduciary, we refuse to short-cut a proven process.

 So who should consider a meeting with me?

 First, those without an advisor.
 Or they have one and wish to change.
 Breaking up with an advisor can be challenging.
 Be sure it’s for the right reasons.
 An advisor who doesn’t provide holistic planning as a standard part of his practice is not an advisor.
 He’s a product salesman.